Bayer's Uranometria

 A Lasting Impression

 The nomenclature system developed by Bayer - known as ‘Bayer letters’ - is still used by astronomers today.
 For example, the brightest star in the constellation Orion, Betelgeuse, is also known as Alpha (α) Orionis.
 According to the International Astronomical Union (IAU), this labelling has been extended to apply to about 1,300 stars.
-Despite issues with the accuracy in Bayer's new system, this would remain the standard until an updated nomenclature scheme by English astronomer John Flamsteed would become popular 200 years later in the first quarter of the eighteenth century.
+Despite issues with accuracy in Bayer's system, it would remain standard until updated nomenclature by English astronomer John Flamsteed became popular in the early eighteenth century.

 References